osteele/crossword-slackbot/README.md

 1. Type `/add` in the channel
 2. Choose the app "Crossword Date Bot" (or whatever you named your app) from the UI

+**Note**: This bot only works with **public channels**.
+The configured scopes (`channels:history`, `channels:read`) only allow access to public channels.
+If your crossword channel is private, you'll need to make it public or see `docs/IDEAS.md` for information about adding private channel support.

 ### 3. Configure Environment Variables

 Copy the example environment file and add your token: